 Snohomish County Seeks Input on Possible Policy Amendments for the 2024 Comprehensive Plan Update

-Snohomish County is seeking public input on Phase VI of policy amendments being considered as part of the 2024 Comprehensive Plan Update.
+Snohomish County is seeking public input on Phase III of policy amendments being considered as part of the 2024 Comprehensive Plan Update.

 This is an early opportunity to review the draft policy amendments, and there will be further input opportunities at Planning Commission and County Council public hearings.
-The preliminary draft policy amendments are not finished products.
+The posted preliminary draft policy amendments during each phase will not be finished products.
 We would like your help to review these drafts so that they can be improved and better serve Snohomish County.

 The 2024 Comprehensive Plan will include 12 elements, and the policies within each could be revised during this 2024 Update to better align with state laws and public input.
-Phase VI begins on May 1st and includes the Transportation and Tribal Coordination Elements of the Plan.
-The timing for Phase VI is outlined in the table below.
+Phase III begins on February 1st and includes Natural Environment and Parks and Recreation Elements.
+The timing for Phase III and the remaining three phases is outlined in the table below.

-- What: 2024 Comprehensive Plan Policy Amendment Phase VI Comment Period (Transportation and Tribal Coordination Elements)
+- What: 2024 Comprehensive Plan Policy Amendment Phase II Comment Period (Land Use)